 - The custom shooting mode switch on the back is something every adventure brand should have

-- This is the foundation for an Olympus camera that I’d want to bring with me everywhere again
+- This is the foundation for an Olympus camera we’d want to bring with us everywhere

 - Handheld High res shot continues to be one of the best things ever